sunpy/sunpy.org/project/roles.rst

 **Stuart Mumford and Will Barnes (deputy)**

-The lead developer (and in their absence their nominated deputy) have overall responsibility for the core package and any sponsored affiliated packages.
+The lead developer team have overall responsibility for the core package and any sponsored affiliated packages.
-The most important responsibility of the lead developer is to have high availability in the communtiy to answer questions and facilitate all contributions.
+The most important responsibility of the lead developer is to lead the developer community.
+It is therefore important for this role to be available to the community to answer questions and facilitate and direct contributions.

 The role of the lead developer is outlined in `SEP-2 <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0002.md#the-executive-director>`__ and other SEPs.
-They are:
+The lead developer team have push privileges to the SunPy repository and maintain ownership of the SunPy GitHub organization and related services.
+Some of the responsibility of the lead developer team are:

 -  Hold regular meetings with the developer community (at least monthly).
 -  Make regular reports to the board (at least quarterly).
--  Have push privileges to the SunPy repository and can delegate those privileges.
+-  Select and support sub-package maintainers.
+Delegate push privileges to the SunPy repository.
--  Have ownership privileges to the SunPy GitHub organization and related services.
 -  Develop and maintain a submission and review process for proposed affiliated packages which must be included in the core library documentation. (`SEP-4 <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0004.md#acceptance-process-for-affiliated-packages>`__)
--  Plan a release schedule and present it to the board each calendar year. (`SEP-9 <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0009.md#detailed-description>`__)
+-  Plan and execute a release schedule consistent with `SEP-9 <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0009.md#detailed-description>`__).

-In the governance documents the lead developer is given all the executive responsibilities of running the development side of the SunPy organization.
+The lead developer is delegated all executive responsibilities of running the development side of the SunPy organization.
-This roles page splits up these responsibilities, and other related activities, into many roles to share the workload.
+The following roles are identified and delegate the executive responsibilities of the lead developer to share the workload.
-The lead developer is expected to assist people who have named roles and ensure that they are happy to continue to fill those roles.
+The community and lead developer can define new roles as necessary.
+It is expected that this team of people work together to support each other and identify new people to fill these roles as needed.

-With the roles in this document filled, it is expected that the lead developer(s) perform the following core day-to-day tasks, on the core repo and all sponsored affiliated packages:
+It is expected that the lead developer(s), assisted by the sub-package maintainers, perform the following core day-to-day tasks, on the core repo and all sponsored affiliated packages:

--  Reviewing PRs.
+-  Review Pull Requests.
--  Triaging issues.
+-  Perform triage on the list of issues.
--  Responding to questions on issues, mailing lists and chat.
+-  Respond to users and developers through various communications channels.
--  Ensuring releases happen on schedule and making final decisions about what gets included in releases.
+-  Ensure releases occur on time and decide on the scope of releases.

 **Commitment Level**: The lead developer + deputy roles combined need a large time commitment.
-Between running the weekly meetings and ensuring that PRs are reviewed and issues triaged, the shared time commitment of the two roles is probably between 10 and 20 hours a week.

 .. _role_ci-maintainer: